CarsonDavis/CarsonDavis.github.io/_posts/2023-11-05-too_many_keys.md

 We rarely think of it, but when you hold the shift key, the entire keyboard transforms.
 Lowercase letters are replaced with uppercase letters, the slash becomes a question mark, the number one becomes an exclamation mark...

 You hold shift, and you get access to a secret hidden layer.
-It's like having a second keyboard hidden behind the first one.
+It's like having a whole other keyboard hidden behind the first one.

 ![img](keyboard_layout-qwerty.png)
 _qwerty layer_